 NEW SECTION.
 Sec.
-4. REGIONAL GROWTH MANAGEMENT REVIEW PANELS.
+4. RECIONAL GROWTH MANAGEMENT REVIEW PANELS.
 (1) Regional growth management review panels are established within the office of the governor.
 One panel shall consist of members residing west of the crest of the Cascade mountains.
-The other panel shall consist of members residing east of the crest of the Cascade mountains.
 Each panel shall review the comprehensive plans, plan amendments, and resolutions submitted from the local governments within the geographic area represented on the panel.
 The governor shall appoint two panel members from each congressional district, subject to senate confirmation.
 No more than three members may come from any county.
 Each appointee shall have demonstrated a commitment to protecting the environmental heritage of Washington.
 Initial appointments shall be made within eight weeks of the effective date of this act.